Arslan-34/Multilingual_tts_app/README.md

 ## Project Overview

-This Flutter application was built as part of a multilingual Text-to-Speech (TTS) demo task.
+This Flutter application was built as a multilingual Text-to-Speech (TTS) App.
-It demonstrates the use of the flutter_tts package, dynamic voice switching, error handling, and multilingual support — all implemented using clean, modular Flutter code.
+It demonstrates the use of the flutter_tts package, dynamic voice switching, error handling, and multilingual support, all implemented using clean, modular Flutter code.

 ## Key Features: